 An overview of the profession of Radiologic Technology and the practitioner's role in the health care industry.
 The pedagogical principles of a radiologic technology program will also be examined.
-Prerequisite: Selection into Radiologic Technology Program.
+Prerequisite: Completion of RDTC 100 and RDTC 108.
 Class meets 2 lecture hours per week.
 [C]